Professional standards are intended to:

-As part of the New Deal for the education workforce, work is underway to develop revised professional standards.
-The review is one of a range of New Deal commitments designed to support practitioners to develop their practice and benefit from career-long professional learning.
+Work is underway to develop new professional standards and is one of a range of commitments designed to support practitioners to develop their practice and support their professional growth.

-The standards that currently apply in Wales for learning support staff, teachers and headteachers are summarised below.
+The standards that currently apply in Wales in the school and FE sectors are summarised below.

-Experienced and newly qualified teachers will use the Practising Teacher Standards (PTS) as their national descriptions of practice.
+Trainee teachers are required to meet the Qualified Teacher Status standards.
+Experienced and newly qualified teachers will use the Practising Teacher Standards as their national descriptions of practice.

-Headteachers are required to meet the Leadership Standards (together with the Practising Teacher Standards if they continue to have significant teaching responsibilities).
+Headteachers are required to meet the Leadership Standards in full (together with the Practising Teacher Standards if they continue to have significant teaching responsibilities).

 Professional standards for education practitioners in Wales (File size: 264KB)